Too Allergic

 How do you take care of sterling silver?

-It’s quite easy to maintain any sterling silver, as it mostly involves a periodic cleaning off the tarnish, also now as patina which it produces.
-Many factors may accelerate or slow down the tarnish process, Such that it may take a few days or even after a few weeks for it to appear.
+It’s quite easy to maintain any sterling silver, as it mostly involves a periodic cleaning off the tarnish, also known as patina which it produces.
+Many factors may accelerate or slow down the tarnish process, Such that it may take a few days or even a few weeks for it to appear.

 The cleaning or polishing process involves applying and wiping, as easy as that, applying the cleaning substance (they come either as liquids or paste) on the polishing towel, then using the cloth to wipe off the jewelry.

-Ps: As an amazon associate, I may earn an affiliate commission when you make a purchase via the links on the site.
+Ps: As an Amazon associate, I may earn an affiliate commission when you make a purchase via the links on the site.
 (This doesn’t affect the price of your item)

 Fun Fact #5